 - soft cooler than can be packed in your suitcase

 - a small pairing knife- you never know when you may need it- must be packed in checked luggage.
-Mike wished we also had a simple butter knife to make the pbj with.
+My husband wished we also had a simple butter knife to make the pbj with.

 - Paper plates and plastic spoons- not always necessary as tissues from the hotel room can work as plates for most food you may not need plastic ware and sometimes can get it onsite.
 The quinoa cups and prepared tuna and chicken salads come with things to use which is great.